NII-Kobayashi/MAT-Neuron-Model/ReadMe.md

 - FS neuron: alpha1 = 10, alpha2 = 0.2, omega = -55
 - CH neuron: alpha1 = -0.5, alpha2 = 0.4, omega = -39

 This directory also has a sample file of the input current: "current_sample.txt".
-The sampling interval is fixed at 0.1 ms.

 For example, you can get the same result  as the case of the RS neuron of Figure 5B in [*Kobayashi, Tsubo and Shinomoto (2009)*](https://www.frontiersin.org/articles/10.3389/neuro.10.009.2009/full):